rylanharper/BELRAD/README.md

 1. Create a private app within your Shopify storefront and make sure all permissions are selected.
 This starter needs these permissions in order to enable account functionality.

-2. Next, navigate to your storefront theme code and replace your theme.liquid with the provided theme.liquid file located in shopify/src/theme.liquid.
+2. Next, navigate to your storefront theme code and replace your `theme.liquid` with the provided `theme.liquid` file located in `shopify/src/theme.liquid`.
 This serves to redirect the headless site when a user may unintentionally land on your .myshopify domain.

 3. In order to handle password reset correctly go to `Settings → Notifications → Customer account password reset` and replace the `<a>` tag with:
 ```html